My husband is a wonderful cook. We share the kitchen and we each have our specialties. He often does the cooking for our dinner parties.

 Highly Nutritious and Easy to Make!

 I first found this quinoa salad on one of the food network channels, and I created my own delicious version using some fresh produce from my garden.
-It would be a perfect picnic dish or could be served almost anytime one wishes to eat a delicious and highly nutritious meal.
+It would be a perfect picnic dish or could be served almost anytime as a delicious and highly nutritious meal.

 I was unfamiliar with quinoa (pronounced keen-wah) until my husband and I happened to be watching that particular show together.
 I was intrigued.